lmarcelli/minieuso_cpu/README.md

 A 32 bit CRC is calculated for each CPU_RUN file prior to adding the CpuFileTrailer (the last 10 bytes).
 This CRC is appended to each CPU_RUN file as part of the CpuFileTrailer.

 ## Backwards compatibility
-The software is designed to be compatible with previous versions of the Zynq board firmware used during the integration and testing of the Mini-EUSO engineering model.
-Most of the compaitibilty is taken care of automatically.
-However in order to use the original "single event" readout used during testing from Jan - Aug 2017, it is necessary to follow these steps:

-1. In ```CPUsoftware/include/data_format.h``` uncomment L16 ```#define SINGLE_EVENT```
-2. Recompile the code by running ```make``` in ```CPUsoftware/src```
+Stable ersions of the software used in previous integration tests of the Mini-EUSO instrument are stored in the following branches named after the integration date.
+The current stable version of the software is in the ```master``` branch.

+1. ```aug_06_2017```: August integration in Tor Vergata, Rome
+2. ```oct_16_2017```: October integration in TorVergata, Rome

-Some key differences of the old mode of operation relative to the current version:
+Some key differences of the previous software current version:
+*```aug_06_2017```
  * The CPU generates only one run file, with the S-curve packet stored first, followed by RUN_SIZE CPU packets.
  * S-curves are gathered from DAC 0 - 1000 (inclusive), with a step size of 1 and an accumulation of 1.
-* S-curve accumulation is not calculated, the frames are simply stored for post-processing
+ * S-curve accumulation is not calculated, the frames are simply stored for post-processing *```oct_16_2017```
+ * to be update once updates completed

 # Hardware interfaces
 The software is designed to cater to a specific hardware setup, with well defined ethernet interfaces and analog and digital I/O channels.
 These are desribed here.